Entertaining and Patio Doors

 We dine at a large pine table for dinner where we can see the sun set behind the house.
 There's usually quite a show when the skies are clear.
 We're often rewarded with a brilliant display of color as the sun sets.

 It truly makes a statement!
 Here's another breath-taking door that I love.
 It has 4 panels that turn your back wall into a view of the outdoors.
-The craftsman details at the top make it extra special.

 Below the trim on the doors is white vinyl.
 This is another 'wow' look.
 It's like being outdoors, only with air conditioning and no bugs.

 Or if you prefer a darker color, how about this set of doors?
 The dark trim on the doors is beautiful.
 Sliding glass doors have come a long way!
 These doors have two stationery panels that allow even more light in the room.
 Unlike traditional sliding doors, both sides of these sliding doors open.
 Having such a wide opening is great when you are entertaining.